Painting Internal Doors

 Painting Flush Doors

-Flat doors are the easiest to paint, since you can simply use a roller.
+Flat doors, like our primed Eton 4 panel door, are the easiest to paint, since you can simply use a roller.
 Be sure to back brush immediately with a wide brush to get rid of the texture that the roller produces.
 If you are painting a door that has a luan mahogany veneer, then you may want to sand in between coats to try to smooth the finish.
 A birch door should already have a smooth finish.

 Painting Panelled Doors